 Contractual

-• Breach of commercial real estate lease contract involving LLP and individual guarantors.
-The lessee intended to use the leased premises for the development of a restaurant but claimed that Covid restrictions on the operation of a restaurant made the venture financially unviable.
+• Mediated a case involving breach of a commercial real estate lease contract with an LLP and individual guarantors.
+The lessee intended to develop a restaurant on the premises but claimed that COVID-19 restrictions rendered the venture financially unviable.

 Fraud/Misrepresentation